helidon-io/helidon/docs/mp/graphql.md

 ## Overview

-Helidon MP implements the [MicroProfile GraphQL specification][microprofile-graphql-specification].
+Helidon MP implements the [MicroProfile GraphQL specification][microprofile-gra].
 This specification describes how applications can be built to expose an endpoint for GraphQL.
 GraphQL is an open-source data query and manipulation language for APIs, and a runtime for fulfilling data queries.
 It provides an alternative to, though not necessarily a replacement for, REST.

 ## Maven Coordinates

-To enable MicroProfile GraphQL, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable MicroProfile GraphQL, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependency>